 Firewalls and other security products change the way that your computer connects to the internet.
 Typically these products need to be instructed to allow the web conference application to connect to the Internet, and after that they stay out of the way.
 If your computer is unable to remain connected, and no other cause can be found, then your security software may be responsible.
 As a test, try this free and reliable alternative: AVG Anti-Virus Free Edition.
 (Copyright ©2008 iVocalize, LLC)

-If all else fails to allow you to join with us On-line, you can still hear our Church Services live over your phone.
+If all else fails to allow you to join with us On-line, you can still join with our live Church Services over your phone.
 Please CLICK HERE for the details.

-If nothing of the suggestions here works and you are still unable to join with us Online, you can still hear our Church Services live over your phone (CLICK HERE), or you can download the recorded Church Services later by visiting our Home Church Services audio page.
+If none of the suggestions offered here works and you are still unable to join with us Online, you can join with our live Church Services over your phone (CLICK HERE), or you can download the recorded Church Services later by visiting our Home Church Services audio page.
+You can also contact Zoom directly with any further problems at this link: https://support.zoom.us/hc/en-us/requests/new.